Improving knockoffs with conditional calibration: Introduction

-The power of exploiting sparsity in lasso transfers to knockoffs while the FDR is still controlled.
-As shown in Figure~\ref{fig:mcc-block}, a version of the knockoff filter based on the lasso can outperform the OLS-based BH method, but its superior performance is only observed in this instance for $\alpha = 0.2$.
+Just as the lasso may improve on OLS as an estimator, we may also find that the knockoffs method based on the lasso improves on the BH method based on the $t$-tests.
+Indeed, we do observe this improvement in Figure~\ref{fig:mcc-block}, but only for $\alpha = 0.2$.
 For smaller $\alpha$ values, a specific drawback of knockoffs --- ironically, that knockoff methods break down when the coefficient vector is {\em too} sparse --- prevents the method from realizing its potential.
 This drawback is resolved by our calibrated knockoff method, the main subject of this work.